The Ultimate Guide to Intimate Weddings

 How Do You Choose a Venue for an Intimate Wedding?

 One of the key elements of an intimate wedding is ensuring that your wedding venue complements your guest list size.
 The key to this is researching venues online and in-person in advance, to ensure they work for your party size.

 However, this is far from a constraint!
 You are less restricted with smaller groups – the only venues it may rule out are large ballrooms and venues accommodating bigger groups.
-However, many wedding venues are currently adjusting their set up to accommodate 15 person weddings.
+However, many wedding venues are currently adjusting their set up to accommodate micro-weddings where restrictions allow.
 So, don’t feel you have to discover a brand new, smaller venue.
 This is especially important if you already have one you’ve fallen in love with!

-Of course, there are intimate wedding venues that specialise in only holding very small weddings so they’ll know exactly how to make the most of your 15 person limit.
+Of course, there are intimate wedding venues that specialise in only holding very small weddings so they’ll know exactly how to make the most of your limit.